THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 Replacement Parts

 For Version 6, the V3 tone bypass transistor circuit was reworked into a smaller board size, incorporating the tone bypass switch into the trace.
 The board also allowed for an alternate volume knob position, so this same circuit could be used in the Little Big Muff.
-This is sometimes called the "reverse logo" or "reverse graphic" Big Muff.
+It still included a 1/8" power jack to plug in an AC to DC converter into.
+This is sometimes called the "reverse logo" or "reverse graphic" Big Muff, due to the various reversed color combinations used.
 Based on the knobs used and the pot dates seen, these were likely manufactured simultaneously with the V5 Big Muff.
-These sold for anywhere from $32-40 retail.
+They sold for anywhere from $32-49.95 retail.

 CONTROLS / KNOBS - Most V6 Big Muffs were made with the Taiwan made flat-topped "hockey puck" knobs that were introduced on the Version 3 Muffs, using new tooling owned by E-H. Those same knobs were also used by E-H on many other pedals.
 However, many V6 Big Muffs were also made with the same black Daka-Ware style knobs (from various makers) used on the earlier V2, V3, V4, and V5 Big Muffs.
 The Daka knobs appear to have been in use as late as 1984.

 THE V6 SOUND - The transistor based Big Muff circuit returned (it actually never went away - see the V3 "tone bypass" entry).
-The tone is very similar to the V3 Big Muffs described above.
-In the examples I have played and owned the tone has more bass and can sound a bit flatter and fuzzier than typical V3 Muffs.
-Some have the mids slightly more scooped than the V3s.
-All of the V6 Muffs I have played have had more sustain/gain on tap than typical V3 pedals, but most were also much noisier, had less clarity for leads, and were more fuzzy sounding.
+The tone of this circuit is very similar to the V3 Big Muffs described above, and was basically the same as the "tone bypass" V3, which used the exact same schematic.
+Unlike the previous Big Muffs (V1, V2, V3), only one schematic was used for all V6 Big Muffs, so the sound was relatively consistent from unit to unit.
+In the examples I have played and owned there seemes to be slightly more sustain/gain on tap than typical V3s, slightly more grit and fuzz to the tone, and the circuits were slightly noisier.
+Compared to the V4/V5 op-amp Big Muffs, the V6 has more gain, more bottom end, and is more reactive to pick attack and harmonics, but it is also much noisier at high gain settings.
 The 'tone bypass' (not true bypass) switch was kept from the V3 and V5 versions, which allows you to completely remove the tone section from the circuit.
-This gives a raunchy, raw, and very loud tone, but lacks some of the tredemark Big Muff scooped mids character.
+This gives a raunchy, raw, and very loud tone with more mid range.
+It stands out better in a band mix, but lacks the trademark Big Muff character.
 The bass, treble, and fuzz varies slightly from unit to unit.

 CLICK A PHOTO TO ENLARGE